xmlns/xmlns/README.md

 ### Hi there 👋

+_Looking for a 'generalist' software engineer?
+Check me out on [LinkedIn](https://linkedin.com/in/amogh-jar)_

 <!--
 **xmlns/xmlns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.